Maniking255/BASE/README.md

 Maybe add screenshots in the README for clarity. im ok?????
-Is there a roadmap available for upcoming features? reply me hi every one, today i shear some public comment
+Is there a roadmap available for upcoming features? reply me hi every one, today i shear some public comment im a old user on github page but i start using github some days ago